Manhattan School of Music

 The Manhattan School of Music (MSM) is a private music conservatory in New York City.
-The school offers bachelor's, master's, and doctoral degrees in the areas of classical and jazz performance and composition, as well as a bachelor's in musical theatre.
+The school offers bachelor's, master's, and doctoral degrees in the areas of classical performance, jazz performance, contemporary performance, composition, and conducting, as well as a bachelor's in musical theatre.

 Founded in 1917, the school is located on Claremont Avenue in the Morningside Heights neighborhood of New York City, adjacent to Broadway and West 122nd Street (Seminary Row).
-The MSM campus was originally the home to The Institute of Musical Art (which later became Juilliard) until Juilliard migrated to the Lincoln Center area of Midtown Manhattan.
+The MSM campus was originally the home to The Institute of Musical Art (which later became Juilliard) until Juilliard moved to the Lincoln Center area of Midtown Manhattan.
 The property was originally owned by the Bloomingdale Insane Asylum until The Institute of Musical Art purchased it in 1910.
-The campus of Columbia University is close by, where it has been since 1895.
 Many of the students live in the school's residence hall, Andersen Hall.
+The school is located close to Columbia University.

 History

+20th century

 Manhattan School of Music was founded between 1917 and 1918 by the pianist and philanthropist Janet D. Schenck.
 It was initially known as the "Neighborhood Music School".
-Initially located at the Union Settlement Association on East 104th St in Manhattan's East Harlem neighborhood, the school moved into a brownstone building at East 105th St. Pablo Casals and Harold Bauer were among the first of many distinguished artists who offered guidance to the school.
+Initially located at the Union Settlement Association on East 104th Street in Manhattan's East Harlem neighborhood, the school moved into a brownstone building at East 105th Street.
+Pablo Casals and Harold Bauer were among the first of many distinguished artists who offered guidance to the school.
 Eventually, its name was changed to Manhattan School of Music.

 In 1943, the artistic and academic growth of the school resulted in a charter amendment to grant the bachelor of music degree.
 Two subsequent amendments authorized the offering in 1947 of the master of music degree and, in 1974, the degree of doctor of musical arts.
 In 1956, Dr. Schenck retired and Metropolitan Opera baritone John Brownlee was appointed director, a title later revised to president.
 President Brownlee initiated the idea of relocating the school to the Morningside Heights neighborhood; his death occurred only months before his efforts were realized.
 In 1969, George Schick, Metropolitan Opera conductor, accompanist, and opera coach, succeeded Brownlee as president and led the school's move to its present location.
 He created the opera program, while all other major school functions were managed by Senior Director Stanley Bednar.

 John O. Crosby, founder and general director of the Santa Fe Opera, was appointed president in 1976.
 He was followed by Gideon W. Waldrop, who was appointed in 1986, and Peter C. Simon in 1989.
 On July 1, 1992, Marta Casals Istomin was named president, a position which she held until October 2005 when she retired.

+21st century

-Dr. Robert Sirota, former director of the Peabody Institute of the Johns Hopkins University, took over the presidency in 2005.
+Robert Sirota, former director of the Peabody Institute at Johns Hopkins University, took over the presidency in 2005.
 He was succeeded by James Gandre, formerly of Roosevelt University, effective May 2013.